 Elder Abuse and Neglect Prevention

-Family and Community Services fund community-based organisations to deliver Elder Abuse and Neglect Prevention Services.
+Community Investment funds community-based organisations to deliver Elder Abuse and Neglect Prevention Services.

 Elder abuse and neglect occurs within a relationship of trust.
 The victim and the abuser are people who know each other well.
 Often the abuser is a member of the older person's family.
 Abusers can also be people employed in positions of trust – residential facility staff or paid carers.

 Elder abuse and neglect is a significant social issue.
-It is estimated that up to 10 per cent of the population over 65 years of age has experienced abuse or neglect at some time.
+It is estimated that up to 10 percent of the population over 65 years of age have experienced abuse or neglect at some time.

-Family and Community Services funds community-based organisations to provide Elder Abuse and Neglect Prevention Services at 24 sites nationally.
+Community Investment funds community-based organisations to provide Elder Abuse and Neglect Prevention Services at 24 sites nationally.
 This includes Māori/iwi and Pacific providers.

-These services aim to prevent or reduce the incidence of abuse or neglect promoting the health and wellbeing of older people and those who care for them.
+These services aim to prevent or reduce the incidence of abuse or neglect and promote the health and wellbeing of older people and those who care for them.
 They help create an environment where the rights of older people are respected and upheld and their wellbeing promoted.

 - training and education for professionals, caregivers and others who work with older people and their family/whānau